 Basic: Most insurance plans cover 80% of the cost of "basic," uncomplicated services, such as fillings, simple extractions and some types of deep cleanings.

-Major: Dental insurance typically covers 50% of treatments such as root canals, crowns, bridges and dentures – dental insurance typically covers 50%.
+Major: Dental insurance typically covers 50% of treatments such as root canals, crowns, bridges and dentures.

 Simple, right?
-Well, unfortunately, you also have to factor in waiting periods, copays, annual maximums, and the type of dental insurance plan you want.
+Yes, but you also have to factor in waiting periods, copays, annual maximums, and your oral health needs.

 You can’t afford to delay critical dental care, but how can you pay that big bill?
 With a dental savings plan that activates within 24-hours, you can afford to get the care you need – fast!

-Why wait 6-12 months for dental insurance coverage to kick in for that root canal, crown or bridge?
-With a dental savings plan, you get reduced rates at the dentist the minute your plan activates.
+Can’t wait 6-12 months for dental insurance coverage to kick in for that root canal, crown or bridge?
+With a dental savings plan, there are no waiting periods, so you get reduced rates at the dentist the minute your plan activates – typically within 72 hours.

 Why do dentists offer discounts?
 Because it’s good for their business, and it’s good for the communities they serve.
-Depending on the particular dental savings plan you choose, you gain access to a nationwide or local network of dentists who welcome plan members.
+With most dental savings plans you gain access to a nationwide network of dentists who warmly welcome plan members.

 Dental discounts don’t mean that the quality of care is reduced.
 Many dental savings plans pre-screen dentists prior to accepting them into the plan’s network.

-To learn more about dental insurance – and alternative options designed to make dental care more affordable – please visit the Dental Information Center.
+To learn more about dental insurance – and alternative options designed to make dental care more affordable – please contact our team today!